Marques Tuiasosopo: New York Jets

-Second stint with Raiders
+Oakland Raiders (second stint)

 A free agent in the 2008 offseason, Tuiasosopo re-signed with the Raiders on May 22, on a one-year contract in his final NFL season.

 Coaching career

 Following his playing career, Tuiasosopo became an assistant strength coach in 2009 at his alma mater, the University of Washington.
 He moved to UCLA in 2011, on the staff of Neuheisel, his former head coach.
 He remained with UCLA under new head coach Jim Mora as the tight ends coach in 2012, then returned to Washington in 2013 as quarterbacks coach under fifth-year head coach Steve Sarkisian.
 Upon Sarkisian's acceptance of the USC head coaching job at the end of the regular season, Tuiasosopo was named interim head coach for Washington's bowl game.
 Shortly after leading the Huskies to a win in the Fight Hunger Bowl, Tuiasosopo left Washington to join Sarkisian's staff at USC as tight ends coach and was also given the title of associate head coach.

 Following the 2015 season at USC, Tuiasosopo returned to UCLA in January 2016 as quarterbacks coach/passing game coordinator under Mora.

 On January 23, 2017, Tuiasosopo was announced as the quarterbacks coach/passing game coordinator for the University of California, Berkeley under new head coach Justin Wilcox.

 In 2019, the program realigned the coaching staff and he began working with the tight ends.

 Tuiasosopo left California to become the offensive coordinator at Rice in 2021.

+On February 18, 2025, the Detroit Lions hired Tuiasosopo to serve as an offensive assistant.

 Personal life

 Tuiasosopo is the son of former NFL defensive lineman Manu Tuiasosopo, who played collegiately for UCLA, then professionally from 1979 to 1986 for the Seahawks and 49ers, being a starter at nose tackle and winning Super Bowl XIX.
 Marques' brother is fullback Zach Tuiasosopo, who played for the Philadelphia Eagles until he was waived on July 11, 2007.
 Zach and Marques were also teammates on the Raiders for part of a season.
 His youngest brother, Matt, played baseball for the Seattle Mariners, Detroit Tigers and Atlanta Braves.
-Their sister Leslie Gabriel, the eldest of the five siblings, played volleyball for Washington, trained with the U.S. national team, and as of 2013 was the Huskies' associate head coach.
+Their sister Leslie Gabriel, the eldest of the five siblings, played volleyball for Washington, trained with the U.S. national team, and as of 2024 was the Huskies head coach.
 Marques' younger sister, Ashley, played outfield for the Washington softball team and helped lead the Huskies to a national championship in 2009.

-His wife Lisa is a former collegiate volleyball player and they have three children.
+His wife, Lisa, is a former collegiate volleyball player and they have three children.